-- Mix the 3 tablespoon of sugar set aside earlier with 1 teaspoon of pumpkin pie spice in a shallow dish for topping.
+- Mix 3 tablespoons of sugar set aside earlier with 1 teaspoon of pumpkin pie spice in a shallow dish for topping.

-- Take the dough out of the fridge and divide with a small ice cream scoop, roll the dough in the palm of your hand to form 1 1/2” balls, about 1 oz portions.
+- Take the dough out of the fridge and divide with a medium size cookie scoop, roll the dough in the palm of your hand to form 1 1/2” balls, about 1 oz portions.
 This will yield about 19 balls.

 - Bake for 10 - 11 minutes.

-- Allow them to cool on the baking sheet for 5 minutes before transferring them to a wire rack to cool completely.
+- Remove from the oven and allow cookies to cool on the baking sheet for 5 minutes before transferring them to a wire rack to cool completely.

-- You can bake the dough as is without flattening it, the cookies will be taller.
+- You can bake the dough balls as is without flattening them.
+The cookies will be taller.

-- Rub your hands with some melted butter or oil to keep the dough from sticking to your hands while rolling them into balls.
+- Rub your hands with some melted butter or oil to keep the dough from sticking to your hands while rolling them into balls if necessary.